michelmbem/AddyScript/docs/exceptions.md

 1. The **catch** and **finally** blocks are both optional, but you cannot omit them both at the same time.
 There must always be a **catch** or a **finally** block in a **try-catch-finally** statement.
 2. If your **finally** block contains a **goto** statement, make sure that the statement does not attempt to jump out of the block (i.e., you are not allowed to jump out of a **finally** block).
 3. A **return** statement cannot appear in a **finally** block.
-4. The contents of the **finally** block are always executed, whether or not an error occurs.
+4. The contents of the **finally** block are always executed, whether an error occurs or not.

 ## Raising errors